 Shareholders and prospective investors should carefully evaluate risk factors noted by the Company before investing in the Company's securities, as each of these risks may negatively affect the trading price of the Company's securities, the amount of dividends paid to shareholders and the ability of the Company to fund its debt obligations, including debt obligations under its outstanding notes and any other debt securities that the Company may issue from time to time.
-Other than those risks noted below there have been no material changes to the risk factors presented in the Company's December 31, 2021 MD&A, which is available on SEDAR at www.sedar.com.
+Other than those risks noted below there have been no material changes to the risk factors presented in the Company's December 31, 2021, MD&A and AIF, which are available on SEDAR at www.sedar.com.